LucasKook/comets/README.md

-The Generalised [1] and Projected [2] Covariance Measure tests (GCM, PCM) can be used to test conditional independence between a real-valued response $Y$ and features/modalities $X$ given additional features/modalities $Z$ in an algorithm-agnostic way.
+The Generalised [1] and Projected [2] Covariance Measure tests (GCM, PCM) can be used to test conditional independence between a real-valued response $Y$ and features/modalities $X$ given additional features/modalities $Z$ using any sufficiently predictive supervised learning algorithms.
 The `comets` R package implements these covariance measure tests (COMETs) with a user-friendly interface which allows the user to use any sufficiently predictive supervised learning algorithm of their choosing.
 The default is to use random forests implemented in `ranger` for all regressions.

 Here, we showcase how to use `comets` with a simple example.
 More elaborate examples including conditional variable significance testing and modality